-A person’s risk of developing MS is increased when you have a close family member with MS. This genetic component does not necessarily mean you can no longer have a biological child.
+A person’s risk of developing MS increases when you have a close family member with MS. This genetic component does not necessarily mean you can no longer have a biological child.

-4. Do learn as much as you can about how multiple sclerosis affects you specifically
+4. Learn extensively about how MS affects you specifically

 One of the dos of multiple sclerosis dating is to be well aware of the way MS affects you.

 MS is a complex and unpredictable disease that affects everyone differently.
-You should learn as much about MS and how it impacts you specifically.
+It would help if you learned as much about MS and how it impacts you specifically.
 Only then will you be able to explain it to your partner in the best way.

-5. Do take into account the emotional impact MS can have on your dating life
+5. Understand the emotional impact MS can have on your dating life

-Living with a chronic disease, dealing with the myriad symptoms of MS, and specifically, MS’s impacts on your personality can take an emotional toll.
+Dating someone with multiple sclerosis, dealing with the myriad symptoms of MS, and specifically, MS’s impacts on your personality can take an emotional toll.

 6. Don’t be alarmed if you experience changes in your libido

 Women may experience reduced sensation in the vaginal area and the clitoris.
 They may also experience heightened sensations that can be painful.
-Vaginal dryness is also another side effect of MS experience by women that can get in the way of their sex life.
+Vaginal dryness is another side effect of MS experienced by women that can get in the way of their sex life.